cvtqx/portfolio_3.0/README.md

 ## My portfolio page

-Built with HTML, CSS and JS.
+Welcome to my portfolio page which I built using HTML, CSS and JS.

+Check out my projects, see my skills or send me an email!

 ### Link to my website: